Angadbcit/bcit-2420-1/assignment1.md

 > *Note* this step can only be done on the Arch image since it is meant for linux. (why not for windows?
 My assignment didn't ask me to :])

 `doctl` is the command line interface of DigitalOcean.
-It allows the user to directly use DigitalOcean from the terminal.
+It allows the user to directly use DigitalOcean from the terminal.~[3](https://docs.digitalocean.com/reference/doctl/)~

 ### Installing `doctl`

-The following steps prepare the Linux system and downloads the CLI.
+The following steps prepare the Linux system and downloads the CLI.~[4](https://docs.digitalocean.com/reference/doctl/how-to/install/)~

 1. `sudo pacman -Syu`: This will update the system.
 2. `sudo pacman -S doctl`: This will install doctl.